-Whilst Convex utilises third-party and outsourcing arrangements, it recognises the risk of these agreements and there is ongoing assessment and monitoring of the risk level to key outsourcing partners such as WNS, as well as other suppliers / partners on whom we depend.
-Risks related to these arrangements and risk incidents are incorporated into the risk management framework, monitoring and oversight.
+Whilst Convex utilises third-party and outsourcing arrangements, it recognises the risk of these agreements and there is ongoing assessment and monitoring of the risk level to key outsourcing partners.
+As detailed above, a transition programme to move processes to other outsourced providers commenced in 2023 Risks related to this transition and other arrangements and risk incidents are incorporated into the risk management framework, monitoring and oversight.